 Checklist for foreign workers from countries outside the EU/EEA

 This is what you have to do when you’re going to start working in Norway.

 You must have an identification number

 Everyone who works in Norway must have a Norwegian identification number (D number or national identity number).
-During your appointment to apply for a residence permit, the police will let the Tax Administration know that you need a Norwegian identification number.
+When you are granted a residence permit, UDI will let the Tax Administration know that you need an identification number.

-If you’re going to stay in Norway for less than 6 months, you’ll get a D number by post.
-If you’re going to stay in Norway for more than 6 months, the Tax Administration will decide whether you’re going to be registered as resident in Norway.
-This is dependent on the type of residence permit you have.
-If you’re registered as resident, you’ll receive your national identity number by post.
+If you are going to stay in Norway for more than 6 months, the Tax Administration will decide whether you are going to be registered as resident in Norway, based on the type of residence permit you have.
+If you are registered as resident, you will receive your national identity number by post.

 You should become an online user

 You must have a tax deduction card

-A tax deduction card is an electronic document that shows your employer how much tax they should deduct from your salary.
-When you have been issued a national identity number or a D number, you can become an online user, you can apply for a tax deduction card online.
-Your employer can apply for a tax deduction card on your behalf, or you can submit an application by post.
+A tax deduction card shows your employer how much tax they must deduct from your salary.
+When you have been issued a national identity number or a D number, you can become an online user and apply for a tax deduction card online.
+Alternatively, your employer can apply online for a tax deduction card on your behalf.

 You must choose how to pay tax

-As a foreign employee in Norway, you can choose between two ways of paying tax: a simplified tax scheme and taxation under the general tax rules.
+As a foreign worker in Norway, you can choose between two different ways of paying tax: a simplified tax scheme and taxation under the general tax rules.
 There may be a big difference in how much tax you have to pay under the two schemes.
-You must check which way is most profitable for you.
+You must check which scheme is most profitable for you.

-You must check that you receive what you’re entitled to as an employee
+You must check that you receive what you are entitled to as an employee